 Apparently “forever” isn’t quite as permanent as it sounds.

 It happens a lot.
 Economic times get tough and people tighten the belt.
 Things get better and they spend more.
 When gas prices are low, SUVs fly off car dealer lots.
 When the price goes up, small cars gain popularity.
 I call it “binge/purge” money management.

 To be sure, I know there are many people who think of themselves as frugal, and for them, it’s a good thing.
 They simply hate to waste money.
 They’re not living by some temporary set of rules brought on by economic tough times.
 Frugality is a worldview that shapes their use of money in very positive ways.

 However, with apologies to those who do frugal well, I’ve never cared for the term.
-For me, it’s always conjured up images of dumpster diving, refusing to tip any more than 15 percent, and dogmatically avoiding coffee shops as if spending a couple of bucks on a good cup of coffee is immoral.
+For me, it’s always conjured up images of refusing to tip any more than 15 percent, dogmatically avoiding coffee shops as if spending a couple of bucks on a good cup of coffee is immoral, and generally living a Scrooge-like existence.
 Okay, I’m exaggerating, but not by much.

 Mostly, I’ve thought of frugality as not much fun, where the overarching principle is to spend as little as possible.
-That, I believe, is the main the reason we’re seeing such a rapid shift away from saving and toward spending.
+That, I believe, is one of the main reasons we see such a rapid shift away from saving and toward spending when economic tough times turn into economic good times.
 People just don’t like being frugal.
 They’ll do it while they have to, but not a moment longer.